xdbfoundation/ruby-digitalbits-sdk/base/README.md

 # DigitalBits SDK for Ruby: XDR and Low Level Abstractions

 The digitalbits-base library is the lowest-level digitalbits helper library.
-It consists of classes to read, write, hash, and sign the xdr structures that are used in digitalbits.
+It consists of classes to read, write, hash, and sign the xdr structures that are used in digitalbitsd.

 ## Installation